swow/swow/README.md

 > ⚠️ Preview version, not yet production ready.
 Use it with care.

-**Swow is a high-performance pure coroutine network communication engine, which based on PHP and C**。
+**Swow is a high-performance pure coroutine network communication engine, which based on PHP and C.**

 It is committed to using the smallest C core and most of the PHP code to support PHP high-performance network programming.